emilbratt/OTGT/Tools/docker/README.md

   |
   ├── cip_info/ -> configs for the main web server that users interact with
   |
-  ├── db_datawarehouse/ -> Dockerfile and init script for datawarehouse database
+  └── db_datawarehouse/ -> Dockerfile and init script for datawarehouse database
-  |
-  └── Tools/ -> developement tools such as docker and docker-compose scripts
 </pre>